popart/scala-example/README.md

-scala-lift-example
+we-board
 ==================

-Source code from an application that facilitated classwide discussions between students and a teacher.
+Web application to facilitate classwide discussions between students and a teacher.

 Dependencies and other build-code not included.